rahimunshaik/AlbumCollection_React_SkillTest_2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How I want my app:
-My App should look like album where every album should have its image on the album for example album 1 "Thriller" by Michael Jackson and the display image of Thriller book on album when I click on it it should open the pdf of that book.
+My App should look like album list where every album should contain main title ,update and delete button on it when I click on update button It should redirect to form for the updation When I click on delete the album should be deleted and display a message album deleted when i click on add album it should contain a form with tile and Id and after submiting that form new album should get added into my list

 this is how my App should have the list of albums in my app.